It’s not a roast dinner without roast potatoes and that’s why we believe it's important you to spend a little more time getting them right.

 To get the right crispy exterior on your roasties, it’s imperative the fat is sizzling hot – you want to hear the whoosh and crackle when the par-boiled potatoes slide into it.

 This also means you need to be very careful when and where you put them into the tin.
 The fat will spit, so wear oven gloves.
-Put the roasting tin on a solid, flat, heat-protected surface – don’t have it hanging halfway out the oven door.
+Put the roasting tin on a solid, flat, heat-protected surface – don’t have it hanging halfway out of the oven door.

 6. KEEP THEM MOVING